Healthcare Workflow Guide

 Export and Finalize

-Export to DOCX/TXT, then paste into your standard documentation process with appropriate review and approvals.
+Export to DOCX/PDF/TXT/SRT, then paste into your standard documentation process with appropriate review and approvals.

 5